This site is for those with unauthorized cable TV descrambler problems.

 Although some have become defendants in lawsuits, many visitors to this site are recipients of a cable company “demand letter”, wherein a sum of money and surrender of an unauthorized decoding device is demanded under threat of legal action.
 Although these letters may differ somewhat as to content, a demand letter generally raises numerous factual and legal issues.

 You may be aware that “issues of fact” and “issues of law” are the only components directing a legal analysis (an analysis as to whether or not an act can be the basis of a civil claim or criminal action).
-For example: whether or not an election ballot is “dimpled” is an issue of fact; the significance of a “dimple” is an issue of law.
+For example (here follows a reference to the Buch vs. Gore presidential election in 2000): whether or not an election ballot is “dimpled” is an issue of fact; the significance of a “dimple” is an issue of law.
 Compelled students will remember that neither issue was easy to establish.
-In fact, the law can be more difficult to establish than the facts (some of the legal issues involved in signal theft cases have yet to be uniformly resolved).
+In fact, the law can be more difficult to establish than the facts.
 In any event:

 As to factual issues: the outcome will depend on the factual circumstances associated with the alleged purchase: credibility of invoice evidence, price paid, efficacy of the device(s), device dedication, subscription and viewing records, credibility of service provider witnesses, and credibility of the defendant.

 Legal issues are potentially numerous.
 Three, however, are worthy of particular attention:

 How can they prove I took possession of a box and can they use that proof against me in court?

 Don’t they have to prove that I used the box to decode their signal?

 Do I have to pay for the cable company’s lawyer?

 Here follows an actual court case, which is calculated to inform you as to many legal and typical factual details of a pirate-box case.
 (This is heavy reading; however, those of you with little time can read just the boldface and pick up the important points, including my legal opinion and editorial comment [which follow the case], in about five minutes)